Riverdale season 5: When will it be released? What might happen?

 - When is Riverdale season four launched on Netflix?

 Sure!
-The CW introduced in January 2020 that it had orderd fifth season of Riverdale – its noir-ish, incessantly outlandish teen drama sequence based mostly on the long-running Archie Comics.
+The CW introduced in January 2020 that it had orderd fifth season of Riverdale – its noir-ish, steadily outlandish teen drama sequence based mostly on the long-running Archie Comics.

 Katy Keene’s official synopsis continues: This musical dramedy chronicles the origins and struggles of 4 aspiring artists attempting to make it on Broadway, on the runway and within the recording studio.”